 This Christmas there is a new enemy in town; swaths of single-use wrapping paper.
 Why?
 Sure isn’t it recyclable?
 If you’ve read my post ‘Why Recycling isn’t the Answer‘, you’ll understand that recycling typically leaves us with an energy / resources deficit and isn’t a silver bullet to our waste problem.
+Plus a lot of wrapping paper on the market now isn’t even recyclable!

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your sources to remain independent then please;